stg7/clipse/README.md

 Independent of the input folder, where are images are stored without sub-directories, to create the index, the webserver expects the full-resolution images in the same substructure in the `full` directory.
 E.g., your lower resolution image for indexing is `my-path/whateverpath/img.jpg` then the full-resolution variant will be expected to be stored in `full/whateverpath/img.jpg`.
 So all tools assume images to be stored in subfolders of the root folder.
+Full and resized images need to have the same file extension.

 ### command line interface :cool:
 <img src="research/imgs/CLI.jpg" width="400" />